DrThomasAger/smile/README.md

 A common *prompt language* results in a more **consistent** and **maintainable** *prompt library* for your organization.
 In programming, we moved from  simple isolated scripts to organizational norms and common languages.
 Now we have the same kind of **predictable** and **reliable** language for our **essential** LLM prompts.

-## Modular Component Library

-***(: Smile*** provides a writing system you can maintain and explain.
-This shifts prompt text from opaque and unstructured artifacts into consisistent and reliable sections.
-These sections are then modular components that can be mix-and-matched and re-used.